murthag11/otherland_network/README.md

 `Participate`

-If you are working on something similar or find this idea interesting, don't heitate to make contact.
+If you are working on something similar or find this idea interesting, don't hesitate to make contact.